 Soil

-Avocados can be grown in sandy or clayey soil.
-If your soil is sandy, you’ll have to water more frequently.
-If your soil is clayey, you’ll have to water less frequently.
-It’s not that you can water less frequently with clayey soil, you must.
-Avocado roots have a great need for air and can’t be in saturated soil for long without suffocating, so a spot in your yard that often puddles and doesn’t drain away within a few hours after a rain in winter is not appropriate for an avocado tree.
+Avocados can be grown in sandy or clay soil.
+Regardless of the soil type, water must drain through the soil fast enough for avocado roots to thrive.
+Avocado roots have a great need for air and can’t be in saturated soil for long without suffocating so a spot in your yard that often puddles and doesn’t drain away within a few hours after a rain in winter is not appropriate for an avocado tree.
+(See my post, “Planting avocados in poor soil.”)

 Planting